ARMmbed/mbed-client/porting-guide.md

 ```

-You need to take care that some of these functions are asynchronous in nature and some are expecting callback from network like receiving data from socket which needs to be communicated back to the `lwm2m-client` so that the library can act on received data.
-The callback are called back through Observer class defined here `M2MConnectionObserver` .
+You need to make sure that some of these functions are asynchronous in nature and some are expecting callback from the network.
+For example, receiving data from socket needs to be communicated back to the `lwm2m-client` so that the library can act on the data received.
+The callback comes through the Observer class defined in `M2MConnectionObserver`.

-The file `m2mconnectionobserver.h` is present in `lwm2m-client`.
-In order to see how the callback needs to be called check the implementation in `m2mconnectionhandlerimpl.cpp` present in `lwm2m-client-linux`.
+The file `m2mconnectionobserver.h` is present in the `lwm2m-client`.
+To see how the callback needs to be called, check the implementation in `m2mconnectionhandlerimpl.cpp` present in the `lwm2m-client-linux`.

 ```
 /*